 Wolves move in for the kill

 However, unknown to us and the rest of the congregation, the wolves were already resisting him, the new pastor, because they found they couldn’t control him.
 They had their agenda and knew what they wanted the pastor to do, but he had his own plan and direction for the church, as well he should, and wouldn’t be pressured.
 So almost from Day One the pastor had a real problem on his hands and he was never able to get anything achieved.
 About 18 months later at a “church family” meeting the sheepskins came off and the pastor was openly attacked and humiliated.
-It was a planned operation and the pack leader was clinical and implacable as he carved up his opposition – the move had already been heralded at a previous church “family” meeting when this man ambushed the pastor and Management Committee with a deceptive ruse and he was able to implement a major part of his agenda by bypassing the church leadership, using the church’s constitution to gain his end – and this time the pastor was attacked from all sides of the floor as the pack bayed for his blood.
+It was a planned operation and the pack leader was clinical and implacable as he carved up his opposition.
+The move had already been heralded at a previous church “family” meeting when this man ambushed the pastor and Management Committee with a deceptive ruse and he was able to implement a major part of his agenda by bypassing the church leadership.
+Using the church’s constitution to gain his end, this time the pastor was attacked from all sides of the floor as the pack bayed for his blood.

 The flock scattered

 The impact on the congregation was enormous.
 People were horrified and traumatised by what they had witnessed and many of the older people said they couldn’t take any more church meetings as it was too stressful, and they were concerned about the serious consequences for their health.
 We all dreaded the next meeting because the wolves hadn’t finished yet and we knew that worse was to come.
 And indeed, a few days before the next meeting, one of the lone wolves, a man who seemed to love conflict and who hijacked and disrupted every meeting, sent an email to everybody in the congregation in which he criticised the pastor and the Management Committee, and outlined what he was going to discuss at the meeting.